-Investment in any securities offered pursuant to this prospectus involves risks.
-You should carefully consider the risk factors beginning on page 2 of the accompanying prospectus, and the risk factors and other information contained or incorporated by reference in this prospectus supplement and any related free writing prospectus, including our Annual Report on Form 10-K for the year ended December 31, 2017, before acquiring any of such securities.
-The occurrence of any of these risks might cause you to lose all or part of your investment in the offered securities.
+Investment in our common stock offered pursuant to this prospectus supplement involves risks.
+You should carefully consider the risk factors beginning on page 3 of the accompanying prospectus, and the risk factors and other information contained or incorporated by reference in this prospectus supplement and any related free writing prospectus, including our Annual Report on Form 10-K for the year ended December 31, 2018, before acquiring any shares of our common stock in this offering.
+The occurrence of any of these risks might cause you to lose all or part of your investment in our common stock.
 Please also refer to the section below entitled "Cautionary Note Regarding Forward-Looking Statements."